hiroaki/maps.gpx/README.md

 # GPX Casual Viewer v3

-GPX Casual Viewer is a small framework of JavaScript to overlay GPX on Google Maps embedded HTML page.
+GPX Casual Viewer is a HTML5 application for overlay GPX on the Google Maps.

+The main part of this project is `gpx-casual-viewer.js` JavaScript library that provides each functions.
+And HTML files are built by its several functions according to application.

+Bundled `viewer.html` is one of an example of application.
+And there are other examples in `samples` directory.

+Below is the explanation of the main JavaScript library `gpx-casual-viewer.js`.

 ## Usage